stevencombs/retrocombs.github.io/_posts/2012/2012-07-06-And-here’s-how-we-are-gonna-save-some-cash.md

 ---
 layout: post
-title: `And here’s how we are gonna save some cash`
+title: 'And here’s how we are gonna save some cash'
 date: 2012-07-06 20:20:57 UTC
 author: 'Steven B. Combs, Ph.D.'
 email: 'steven.combs@gmail.com'